 In the late 90’s I found a simple way to potty train a puppy, and it worked so well I’ve been using it ever since.
-After a week of using these tips you’ll eliminate 90% of accidents, and you’ll be well on the way to a fully house trained pup.
+After a week of using these tips you’ll eliminate 90% of accidents, and you’ll be well on the way to a having a fully house trained pup.

 The First Week of Potty Training Your Puppy

 The first week of potty training a puppy is extremely tiring, I’m not going to lie.
 But I promise it gets easier.
-You might find yourself questioning why you decided on a puppy to begin with – trust me, we’ve all been there.
+You might find yourself questioning why you decided on a puppy to begin with — trust me, we’ve all been there.
 But after the first week you’ll be able to relax a bit more, and you’ll start to see how well your consistency pays off.

 The first week is where you’re going to be watching your pup like a hawk, making sure you intervene before any accidents happen.
-During this first week you need to be aware where your pup is at all times.
+During the first week you’re going to need to be aware where your pup is at all times.